awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 #### Control access to creating and managing Auto Scaling groups and scaling policies<a name="policy-example-scaling"></a>

-The following policy gives users permissions to use all Amazon EC2 Auto Scaling actions that include the string `Scaling` in their names, as long as the Auto Scaling group has the tag `purpose=webserver`\.
+The following policy grants permissions to use all Amazon EC2 Auto Scaling actions that include the string `Scaling` in their names, as long as the Auto Scaling group has the tag `purpose=webserver`\.
 Because the `Describe` actions do not support resource\-level permissions, you must specify them in a separate statement without conditions\.

 ```
 {